-Reading Chord Charts
+Reading Chord Charts & Leadsheets

-A Road Map Through a Song
+A Roadmap Through a Song

-A Road map Through a Song – Your road map through a song includes – the landmarks, traffic signs and directions to from one place, the beginning of the song, to another parts of a song, the end of the song.
+A Roadmap Through a Song • Your roadmap through a song includes – the landmarks, traffic signs and directions to and from one place to another place, the beginning of the song, to another parts of a song, the end of the song.

-At a minimum it should contain are the chords and form of the song.
+At a minimum, it should contain are the chords and form of the song.
 The lyrics are for the singers.
 Chord diagrams are for beginners who might not have a chord vocabulary of chords to cover all the chords in a given song.
 TAB serves a different function and is not needed in a chord chart.

 Depending on the song, my chord charts might contain any signature licks and riffs for that song.
 These will be in standard notation on the chart.
-I'll provide TAB for ukulele players separately.
+I'll provide a TAB for ukulele players separately.
 Using standard music notation allows ANY musician that can read music to play the song on any instrument.

 A Few Reading Lessons to Get You Started

-Reading Music can be thought of on many different levels.
+Reading can be thought of on many different levels.
 1) the ability to slowly and painfully work out the written music.
 2) the ability to hear the music by looking at the notation.
 3) the ability to notate your ideas in standard music notation.
 4) the ability to read music as you read a book or an article.
 5) the ability to communicate with other musicians in the written language of music.
-6) the ability to learn songs that you've never heard.
+6) the ability to learn songs that you have never heard.